-Mango lime quinoa salad is a refreshing cold summer quinoa salad full of fruits and vegetables.
+This mango lime summer quinoa salad is a refreshing cold summer quinoa salad full of fruits and vegetables.
 Perfect for any cookout or barbecue!

-The dog days of summer are here.
-It’s been pretty brutal here in Charlotte…around the 100 degree mark every day.
-It is not making my training runs easy, by any means, but I must say, I am doing a pretty good job of drinking enough water and staying hydrated.
+In the meantime, it seems like the summer is here in full force.
+It is not making running outside easy, especially when I’m pushing a stroller, but I must say, I am doing a pretty good job of drinking enough water and staying hydrated.

-Why You Should Make This Mango Lime Quinoa Salad
+Why You Should Make This Mango Lime Summer Quinoa Salad

 That being said, there’s nothing like a cold summer salad to bring to your summer barbecues.
 Myself, I’m a huge pasta salad fan too.
 But this is a whole new level of fun and crazy.
 And don’t we all want more summer salad recipes?
 I feel like I’m always searching for one.